franklinbrooks/planets_heroku/README.md

 # A New Yorker's Guide to Scale in the Solar System

-While I was researching my first project ('Save Our Satellites' game) at GA, I first thought of the incredible displays at The Rose Center for Earth and Space is a part of the American Museum of Natural History.
+While I was researching my first project ('Save Our Satellites' game) at GA, I first thought of the incredible displays at The Rose Center for Earth and Space at the American Museum of Natural History.
 Also, I came across a number of really cool JavaScript/CSS models of our solar system and other stellar imagery.
 All of these are informative and fun, giving a good sense of the names and order of the planets, and their orbital paths and relative speeds.

 BUT, there was one thing with which they all struggle: it's hard to convey a sense of the scale of the solar system.